Mumford & Sons: Sigh No More and Babel (2009–2014)

+In a March 2010 interview, Ray Davies announced that Mumford & Sons would be appearing on his forthcoming collaborations album.
+Marcus Mumford confirmed this in an interview the same month, stating, "I am more excited about that than I have been about anything before in my life".
+Mumford & Sons performed the track "Days/This Time Tomorrow" along with Davies on 12 February 2010 on Later... with Jools Holland on the BBC.
 In December 2010, Mumford & Sons earned Grammy Award nominations for Best New Artist and Best Rock Song ("Little Lion Man").
 While they did not go on to win an award, the band performed their single "The Cave" at the Grammy ceremony.
 The performance earned positive media attention and boosted visibility for Sigh No More—US sales increased by 99% in the period following the ceremony in February 2011.
 The album subsequently peaked at number two on the UK Albums Chart and the Billboard 200 in the US.

 On 7 December 2010, in collaboration with Dharohar Project and Laura Marling, Mumford & Sons released an EP album recorded in Delhi, India.
 The album was recorded in a makeshift studio with traditional Rajasthani musicians and features four collaborations, including multicultural mash-ups of Marling's "Devil's Spoke" and Mumford & Sons' "To Darkness."
 Sigh No More is certified 4× Platinum in the UK, and 2× Platinum in the US.
 The band continued to grow in popularity in 2011, winning several major awards and headlining larger shows and festivals.
 In February 2011, they received a European Border Breakers Award for their international success.
 They received a Brit Award for British Album of the Year with Sigh No More and performed "Timshel" at the ceremony.
 UK sales of the album subsequently increased by 266 per cent.
 While touring the United States in early 2011, the band began writing songs for the follow-up album.
 Keyboardist Ben Lovett credited the creative atmosphere of Nashville, Tennessee with easing the songwriting process.
 While performing in Kansas City, Missouri on 3 June, the first stop of their US tour, the band announced they had been recording a new album, initially set to be released in late 2011.